holepunchto/hyperdrive/SPECIFICATION.md

 It should be noted that this allows us to have random access to any block in the feed with content verification in a single round trip

 As an optimization we can use the remote's "have" messages (see the "Wire Protocol" section) to figure out which hashes it already has.
 For example if the remote has block #3 then we do not need to send any hashes since it will already have verified hash 6 and 5.

+Hyperdrive's content integrity approach is similar to parts of [ppspp](https://tools.ietf.org/html/rfc7574) and additional information can found in that specification.

 ## Deduplication